 - Project Type: Directed

-- Directed Project Contributors: Project Contributors: Dan McClure, David Lew, Matt Orvis, Adam Kilmer, Jacob Baranowski, Paul Kuehl, Seth Foote, Kevin Seifert, and Natalie Ramm
+- Directed Project Contributors: Project Contributors: Dan McClure, David Lew, Matt Orvis, Adam Kilmer, Jacob Baranowski, Paul Kuehl, Seth Foote, Kevin Seifert, Natalie Ramm, and Anthony Pollina

 Directed Project Contributors: Dr. Hank Voss and Professor Jeff Dailey.

 Each student, under faculty advising, takes full responsibility of his or her subsystem.
 Throughout the design and development process, students learned valuable skills, teamwork, and experience the end-to-end engineering process.